MicrosoftDocs/learn/learn-pr/azure/publish-app-with-maven-plugin-for-azure-web-apps/includes/6-exercise-redeploy-web-app-azure.md

 In the previous exercise, you learned how to configure your web app to use the Maven Plugin for Azure App Service.
-Now that your Maven project is properly configured and tested, you can iterate, improve, and then redeploy your app to Azure.
-For example, let's say that you'd like to retrieve some specific details about where Azure has deployed your application code and redeploy your web app.
+Your Maven project is properly configured and tested, and you can iterate, improve, and then redeploy your app to Azure.
+For example, let's say you want to retrieve some specific details about where Azure has deployed your application code and redeploy your web app.

 In this exercise, you'll update the `index.jsp` page for your web app to include some information about the server.
 After testing those changes locally, you'll redeploy your web app to Azure.